As the ever quotable Oscar Wilde wrote, a cynic knows the price of everything and the value of nothing.

 Despite the existence of the 7 litre Oldsmobile Toronado, in its time the SM was the fastest front wheel drive car in the World.
 The engine was mated to a modified DS gearbox, with a 5th gear, and with an automatic option, plus 3 litre engine, becoming available later.
 The Maserati engine was the only engine Citroen offered in the SM.
 There are some turbodiesel conversions using a 4 cylinder engine made by the resourceful garagiste, Georges Regembeau who also claimed to have extracted 300hp from some of his blueprinted versions of the Maserati V6 petrol engine.
 Suspension was derived from the hydraulic system of the DS but with slightly harder settings – a relative term in the case of an old-school Citroën.
 New was the DIRAVI steering, with two turns lock to lock, where power assistance diminishes with vehicle speed, with automatic self-centering and which, in normal use, has no mechanical connection between shaft and pinion and thus, no real feedback.

 The whole car was built to a far better standard than the DS, with thicker steel and high quality alloys, the downside being a weight of 1450kg.
-The car styling was by Head of Design, Robert Opron, working with independent design consultant Henri Lauve de Segur and, without any hint of retro, it shows itself a conceptual descendent to the pre-War French streamliners.
+The car styling was by Head of Design, Robert Opron, said to be working with independent design consultant Henry de Segur Lauve (who’d had a distinguished career at General Motors), and, without any hint of retro, it shows itself a conceptual descendent to the pre-War French streamliners.
 All official UK SMs sold were left hand drive.
 Although the SM was sandwiched into a string of ambitious projects – GS, Comotor Wankel and CX – that, ultimately, overstretched the company and led to the takeover by Peugeot, it was hardly a sales failure.
 It had a rocky start due to timing chain failures caused, in essence, by Alfieri’s over belief in himself – in fact the fix to the tensioner was very straightforward.
 But over 13,000 were built between 1970 and 1975 and, although its demise has been put down to the fuel crisis and unreliability, hindsight shows us that Peugeot were never comfortable with Citroën hogging the limelight.

 Basically, no tears were shed by the grey men at Souchaux when it went and, in fact, there had always been a faction at Citroën who considered it an unnecessary distraction and, objectively speaking, history makes it hard to disagree.
 The car was never officially called a Citroën Maserati, the only place that the Maserati name appears is on the engine covers and, possibly, in the second letter of the model designation which might, or might not, stand for Série Maserati.
 And, yes, it is the car that Burt Reynolds drove off the dock in The Mean Machine (AKA The Longest Yard).